 • Fishing in OFF-LIMITS areas will result in disqualification.

-• Captain’s Meeting attendance is MANDATORY TO RECEIVE YOUR IDENTIFIER.
+• Captain’s Meeting attendance is MANDATORY.

 • Emergency calls are permitted, and the Tournament Director is to be notified.